Skip to main content

 Pin a comment: After publishing a Short, pin a comment that links to your full-length video on the same topic.
 This bridges Short viewers to your longer content, where they spend more time and are more likely to subscribe.

 Consistency matters more than perfection.
-Creators who post 3-5 Shorts per week alongside their regular uploads see subscriber growth rates 2-3 times higher than those who only post long-form content.
+According to YouTube's own creator education resources, creators who post 3-5 Shorts per week alongside their regular uploads see subscriber growth rates 2-3x higher than those who only post long-form content.
+YouTube Shorts now generate over 70 billion daily views globally, making them the fastest free subscriber acquisition channel available in 2026.

 4. Create Evergreen Content That Ranks in Search